julianocosta89/jcosta.dev/content/posts/kcd-austria-2024/index.md

 [Linux / FOSS Meetup in Linz][].
 It’s exciting to see new communities being created and people coming together to share and connect.

 The previous night at dinner, someone asked me about my t-shirt, which had this quote: _“Viver é partir, voltar e repartir - É tudo pra ontem”_.
-In English, it translates to _“To live is to leave, return, and share - It is all for yesterday”_.
+A direct translation to English would be: _“To live is to leave, return, and share - It is all for yesterday”_.

 This quote comes from a song called _"É tudo pra ontem"_ by Emicida and Gilberto Gil:

 {{< spotify src="https://open.spotify.com/embed/track/1FpjfHwVh1ziha91Ng2o4P?utm_source=generator&theme=0" >}}

-To me, this captures what community is all about—caring, sharing, and the urgency of both.
+To me, this captures what community is all about-caring, sharing, and the urgency of both.
 Pia highlighted the reasons why people volunteer and organize within communities, and I’d like to add my own thoughts here:

 > For me, it’s about giving back.
 I learn, I use, I share.
 We learn, we use, we share.
 The cycle continues.
 >
-> As part of the Cloud Native Linz and KCD Austria organizing teams, my goal is to provide a safe space for people to share their stories, failures, and successes without judgment, and to feel welcome in our community.
+> As part of the Cloud Native Linz and KCD Austria organizing teams, my goal is to provide a safe and welcoming space for people to share their stories, failures, and successes without judgment.
 >
-> I try to live by this philosophy, and I even have **UBUNTU** tattooed on my arm (not for the Linux distro), but for the meaning behind it.
-"I am because we are."
+> I try to live by this philosophy, and I even have **UBUNTU** tattooed on my arm (not for the Linux distro by Canonical), but for its meaning.
+It is usually summarized as "I am because we are".
 For more, I recommend starting with the [Ubuntu philosophy][].

 I’ll have to write a separate post on the power of community, but for now, let’s return to KCD.